 Winter in the Winery

 While the vineyards endure freezing temperature and wind chill, Fence Stile's winery is a hub of activity when we bottle wine.
-Owner-winemaker Shriti, vineyard manager Shawna Mull, and brand/events manager Pete Dulin work as a team to bottle wine throughout the year.
+Owner-winemaker Shriti Plimpton and vineyard manager Shawna Mull work as a team to bottle wine throughout the year.
 Before we discuss these bottling photos in detail, let's back up a few months.

 Harvest Crush and Press

 Fall grape harvest runs from late August through early October.
 Each weekend, a specific variety of grape such as Seyval is harvested by Fence Stile's crew and volunteers.
-After the morning harvest, volunteers head to the Tasting Room for well-deserved wine, sangria, and harvest lunch prepared by our chef Pete Dulin.
+After the morning harvest, volunteers head to the Tasting Room for well-deserved wine, sangria, and harvest lunch.
 Meanwhile, Shriti leads a small team on the crush pad to weigh bins of harvested grapes, crush and press fruit, and transfer into tanks in the winery.

 After fresh-pressed juice settles in the tank for one to two days, Shriti inoculates sugary juice with yeast to initiate fermentation.
 Simply put, yeast feeds on sugar and produces alcohol.
 Shriti oversees the temperature-controlled liquid in the tanks.
 Dryness or sweetness of wine is controlled by managing yeast activity so that a target percentage of residual sugar remains.
 Less sugar results in a drier wine.